 Changes to the Medical Marihuana Access Program

-On December 16 2012, the Honourable Leona Aglukkaq, Minister of Health issued a press release outlining proposed modifications to the Canadian Medical Marihuana Purposes Regulations (MMPR).
-These new measures would alter the way medical marijuana patients in Canada access their medicine.
+On December 16 2012, the Honourable Leona Aglukkaq, Minister of Health released a press release outlining proposed changes to the Canadian Medical Marihuana Purposes Regulations (MMPR).
+These proposed changes would alter the way medical marijuana patients in Canada access their medicine.

 Additionally, medical cannabis would no longer be provided by the Government of Canada.
-The Ministry of Health website responsible providing information regarding the newly proposed changes states that, “the $5/gram Health Canada charges to program participants who choose to purchase from the department is heavily subsidized”.
+The Ministry of Health website responsible providing information regarding the newly proposed changes claims, “the $5/gram Health Canada charges to program participants who choose to purchase from the department is heavily subsidized”.

 The Government of Canada aims to implement these changes as active policy by March 31st, 2014.